raindogdance/WalletWasabi/WalletWasabi.Documentation/Guides/InstallInstructions.md

 4. Save the file and close.

 5. Right click on pgp.txt.
 In the context menu navigate to More GpgEx options/Import keys.
-(If the context menu is missing restart the computer).
+If the context menu is missing -  restart the computer.

 ![Imgur](https://i.imgur.com/qmuF3Hx.png)